NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Undying Conviction.md

 **Prerequisites** able to create or control undead; cleric with a negative font, oracle of bones, or necromancer wizard
 * * *
 Your presence has a bolstering effect on your undead minions.
-Undead creatures under your control and within a 30-foot emanation around you gain a +2 status bonus to saving throws to resist vitality damage and to Will saving throws to resist effects that would make them controlled.
+Undead creatures under your control and within a @Template\[emanation|distance:30\] around you gain a +2 status bonus to saving throws to resist vitality damage and to Will saving throws to resist effects that would make them controlled.

 [[Feat_Feature Effects/Effect_ Under Control|Effect: Under Control]]